citusdata/citus_docs/cloud/availability.rst

 Suppose a customer deletes a record stored in your Citus cluster and you want to recover it, or an engineer drops a table by accident.
 Just navigate to the "Fork / PITR" tab in the Citus Cloud console and select the "Recover to a point in time" option:

 .. image:: ../images/cloud-pitr.png
+    :alt: interface to recover to a point in time

 Similar to forking, PITR creates a copy of your formation and leaves the original unaffected.
 It uses the same operations internally as forking does: base backups and WAL shipping.
 This means that performing PITR causes no extra load on the original database.